CS 3005: Programming in C++

-The source code for programming assignments will be submitted to the Canvas assignment page.
+The source code for programming assignments will be submitted through commits to a git repository.

-There will be a midterm and a final.
-Test tasks will be extensions of homework assignments and small new programs.
+There will be four examinations during the semester and a final examination.
+Test tasks will be extensions of homework assignments or small new programs.
 Be sure to understand your assignments and keep backups of all your work.